sarah1893/notes/docs/appendix/python-concurrent.rst

 a task finish, programmers do not need to worry about how to pass the current task status, such as local variables and arguments, into other callbacks.
-Thus, programmers will be able to focus on developing their programs without wasting their time to troubleshoot concurrent issues.
+Thus, programmers will be able to focus on developing their programs without wasting a log of time to troubleshoot concurrent issues.

 Reference
 ---------